webqit/webflo/README.md

 ```

 > **Note**
-> <br>The above function is built as part of your application's JS bundle on calling `webflo generate` on the command line; then runs on navigating to http://localhost:3000 on the browser.
+> <br>The above function is built as part of your application's JS bundle on calling `webflo generate` on the command line.
+Then it runs in-browser on navigating to http://localhost:3000 on the browser.

 For *browser-based* applications that want to support offline usage via Service-Workers (e.g Progressive Web Apps), Webflo allows us to define equivalent handlers for requests hitting the Service Worker.
 These worker-based handlers go into a directory named `worker`.